 Caché Version Upgrade Automatically Freezes Plans

 When you upgrade Caché to a new version, existing Query Plans are automatically frozen.
-This ensures that a software upgrade will not degrade the performance of an existing query.
-In other words, a pessimistic frozen plan strategy.
-After an upgrade, you can use the %NOFPLAN
+This ensures that a software upgrade will never degrade the performance of an existing query.
+After a software version upgrade, perform the following steps for performance-critical queries:

 This automatic freeze occurs when you prepare/compile a query under a Caché version newer than the version under which the plan was originally created.
 For example, consider an SQL statement that was prepared/compiled under Caché version 2016.2.
 You then upgrade Caché to version 2017.1, and the SQL statement is prepared/compiled again.
 The system will detect this is the first prepare/compile of the SQL statement on the new version, and automatically marks the plan state as Frozen/Upgrade, and uses the existing plan for the new prepare/compile.
 This ensures the query plan used is no worse than the query plan of the previous version.

-Only major version and minor version Caché upgrades automatically freeze existing query plans.
-The earliest upgrade that performs this operation is an upgrade to 2017.1.0.
-For example, a major version upgrade, such as from 2016.2 to 2017.1, or a minor version upgrade, such as from 2017.1 to 2017.2 performs this operation.
+Only major version Caché upgrades automatically freeze existing query plans.
+The earliest upgrade that performs this operation is an upgrade from 2016.2.0.
+For example, a major version upgrade, such as from 2016.2 to 2017.1, or from 2017.1 to 2017.2 performs this operation.
 A maintenance release version upgrade, such as 2017.1.0 to 2017.1.1 does not perform this operation.

 In the Management Portal SQL interface the SQL Statements Plan State